Family on a mission to raise awareness about Lyme disease

-WEST BATH — A young woman misdiagnosed with Lyme disease is helping raise awareness about resources and information to diagnose better and treat tick-borne illnesses.
+WEST BATH (NEWS CENTER Maine) — A young woman diagnosed with Lyme disease is helping raise awareness about resources and information to diagnose better and treat tick-borne illnesses.

 Elizabeth Nelson suffered from debilitating pain, fatigue, and flu-like symptoms before finally get a diagnosis of Lyme disease eight years ago.